jaredhendrickson13/pfsense-api/README.md

 }
 ```

-If you want the endpoint to only return the objects that had their `type` set to `type1` you could add `{"type": "type1"}` to your payload.
+If you want the endpoint to only return the objects that have their `type` value set to `type1` you could add `{"type": "type1"}` to your payload.
 This returns:

 ```json
 {